gookie-dev/sejda-crack/README.md

 ## Requirements
 Before you start, make sure you have the following requirements:
 - You have Python installed.
 If not, download and install it from [here](https://www.python.org/downloads/).
 - You have Sejda PDF Desktop installed.
-If not, download and install it from [here](https://www.sejda.com/desktop).
+If not, download it from [here](https://www.sejda.com/desktop), install it **and launch it at least once**.

 ## Run sejda-crack.py
 - Clone the repository to your local machine.